Skip to main content

 Syntax

-CASE <expression> OF
+CASE numeric_expression OF

 ELSE